CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_equipment_physical_def.html.markdown

 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) An unique identifer for a capability descriptor.
 * `nominal_power`:(int) Nominal Power information for a Switch/Fabric-Interconnect.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-* `pid`:(string) Product Identifier for a Switch/Fabric-Interconnect.
+* `pid`:(string) Product Identifier for a Switch/Fabric-Interconnect.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `unknown` - Unknown device type, usage is TBD.
 * `sku`:(string) SKU information for Switch/Fabric-Interconnect.
 * `vid`:(string) VID information for Switch/Fabric-Interconnect.
 * `weight`:(float) Weight information for a Switch/Fabric-Interconnect.